mfshi03/newsite/data/authors/default.md

 github: https://github.com/mfshi03
 ---

 Hello!
-My name is Michael Shi and I am an undergraduate student at Virginia Tech.
-I am passionate about learning and have broad interests in software development, machine learning, mathematics, and psychology.
+My name is Michael Shi and I am an undergraduate computer science student at Virginia Tech.
+I am passionate about learning and have broad interests in software development, machine learning, mathematics, business and psychology.